SkylineCommunications/dataminer-docs-connectors/connector/doc/SpacePath_Communications_STx_Series.md

 ### Server

-This page contains the server communication settings, credentials and statistical measurement parameters.
+This page contains the server communication settings, credentials, and statistical measurement parameters.

 ### Export